mariux/mariux/README.md

 # The easiest way to run infrastructure on [<img src="https://upload.wikimedia.org/wikipedia/commons/9/93/Amazon_Web_Services_Logo.svg" width="50">](https://github.com/mineiros-io)
 ## Built on Terraform, Mineiros enables teams to deploy and manage reusable, tested and secure infrastructure on AWS in days instead of months.

-***All our modules support Terraform v0.13 as well as v0.12.20 and above and are ready for the upcoming Terraform 0.14 release.***
+***All our modules support Terraform v0.13 as well as v0.12.20 and above and are ready for the upcoming Terraform 0.14 and terraform 0.15 releases.***

-**NEW** We also offer **PROFESSIONAL SUPPORT** for our open source library and exclusive previews on upcoming modules check out our full catalogue and pricing: [Terraform Library](https://www.mineiros.io/solutions/terraform-library#pricing)
+**NEW** We also offer payed **PROFESSIONAL SUPPORT** for our open source library and exclusive previews on upcoming modules check out our full catalogue and pricing: [Terraform Library](https://www.mineiros.io/solutions/terraform-library#pricing).

 ### Mineiros AWS Terraform Modules